Anti-Concurrent Causation in Car Insurance: What It Means for Your Claim

 Most drivers assume that if their insurance covers a peril, they'll be paid when that peril causes damage — even if something else contributed to the loss.
 The anti-concurrent causation (ACC) clause turns that assumption on its head, and it could cost you everything in a complex claim scenario.
 Understanding how this clause works, how to spot it in your policy, and what rights you have if it's used against you can mean the difference between a full payout and a complete denial.

-In this guide, we break down concurrent causation, walk through real-world ACC denial examples, identify which states protect consumers from this clause, and give you a clear dispute roadmap — so you can fight back when your insurer tries to use ACC language to deny a legitimate claim.
+In this guide, we break down concurrent causation, walk through real-world ACC denial examples, identify which states protect consumers from this clause as of May 2026, and give you a clear dispute roadmap — so you can fight back when your insurer tries to use ACC language to deny a legitimate claim.

 Key Pinch Points